 - Children who sucked their thumbs

-Besides affecting the way you look, a misaligned bite causes other issues.
-With a correct bite, your teeth align with the midline of your face and give you an even appearance, as well as promoting healthy eating and oral care.
+Besides affecting how you look, a misaligned or uneven jaw causes other issues.
+With a correct bite, your teeth align with the midline of your face and give you an even appearance, promoting healthy eating and oral care.

-After years of training and experience, a dentist open on Saturday can spot this misalignment easily.
-You also should report other problems that you may or may not even realize are caused by the uneven bite, including:
+After years of training and experience, our best dentist can spot this misalignment easily.
+You also should report other problems that you may or may not even realize are caused by the uneven bite, also called uneven jaw, including:

 - Frequent headaches.
-When your teeth and jaw don’t work together properly, over time, your jaw muscles grow strained, causing chronic headaches.
+When your teeth and jaw don’t work together correctly, your jaw muscles grow strained, causing chronic headaches over time.

 - Teeth Grinding.
-When you notice yourself grinding or clenching your teeth, it’s often because your teeth are striving for symmetry.
+When you notice yourself grinding or clenching your teeth, it’s often because your teeth strive for symmetry.

 - Temporomandibular Joint (TMJ) Dysfunction.
-Once again, your jaw muscles grow tired from their attempt to compensate for your uneven bite.
+Once again, your jaw muscles grow tired from attempting to compensate for your uneven bite.
 TMJ dysfunction is discomfort in your jaw or clicking in your ear while chewing.
-This occurs because of the strain an uneven bite places on your jaw while you chew, yawn and talk.
+This occurs because of the strain an uneven bite places on your jaw while you chew, yawn, and talk.

 - If you have a severe problem with your bite, it may cause you to snore.
-The reason behind it is your overbite pinches off your airway, causing breathing problems.
+The reason is that your overbite pinches off your airway, causing breathing problems.

-- Damaged dental work, such as crowns and caps grow loose and fail over time.
+- Damaged dental work, such as crowns and caps, grow loose and fails over time.
 This is due to the impact that occurs when improperly aligned tooth surfaces clash together as you chew.
-Left untreated, decay creeps in, causing cavities, tiny cracks, fissures and even tooth loss.
+Left untreated, decay creeps in, causing cavities, tiny cracks, fissures, and even tooth loss.

 Treatment for a Teeth Bite Adjustment

 There’s good news.
-You shouldn’t suffer from an incorrect bite any longer.
-Treatment is available regardless of your age that alleviates your pain and improves your overall health.
-Ask your top Yonkers dentists open on Saturday about the benefits of Invisalign, an appliance that works well for young and old and is nearly invisible.
+You shouldn’t suffer from an uneven jaw any longer.
+Teeth adjustment options are available regardless of age to alleviate your pain and improve your overall health.
+Ask your dentists about the benefits of Invisalign, an appliance that can correct uneven jaw that works for young and old and is nearly invisible.

-You may require other, more extensive procedures such as tooth extraction before the braces can work effectively, but the discomfort, pain and uneven appearance you’ve been living with can be alleviated rather quickly.
-Don’t hesitate to call your family dentist in the Yonkers, who happens to be a highly trained and experienced cosmetic dentist too and can provide you with teeth bite adjustment at your convenience.
+You may require other, more extensive procedures such as tooth extraction before the braces can work effectively.
+Still, the discomfort, pain, and uneven appearance you’ve been living with can be alleviated rather quickly.
+Don’t hesitate to call your family dentist, a highly trained and experienced cosmetic dentist who can provide you with teeth bite adjustments at your convenience.

-Do you have any questions about the Uneven Bite (correct bite, teeth adjustment) procedure in Yonkers, Westchester NY?
-For more information or to schedule an appointment with the best Yonkers dentists, please contact our dental clinic for consultation.
+Do you have questions about the Uneven Bite (correct bite, teeth adjustment) procedure?
+For more information on fixing an uneven jaw or scheduling an appointment with the best dentists, please contact our dental practice in Yonkers for consultation.